tdryer/hangups/docs/user_guide.rst

 User Guide
 ==========

-This section is intended for end-users who want to use the textual user interface included with hangups.
+This page is intended for end-users who want to use the textual user interface included with hangups.

 Running
 -------